-During the 112th Congress, Cochran was at the heart of the debate over the reauthorization of the National Flood Insurance Program (NFIP).
+Over the past two congresses, Cochran was at the heart of the debate to reauthorize and improve the National Flood Insurance Program (NFIP).
 His work on the program’s treatment of levees and other flood control infrastructure dramatically influenced how the NFIP assesses healthy flood control infrastructure.
 Virtually the entire Mississippi Delta, much of the Jackson metro area and communities along the Tennessee-Tombigbee waterway in northeast Mississippi rely on properly-designed and maintained flood control structures.

 Cochran has helped develop, maintain, and improve the Natchez Trace Parkway, the Natchez National Historical Park, the Vicksburg National Military Park and the Gulf Islands National Seashore.

 As ranking member of the Senate Agriculture Committee in the 113th Congress, Cochran played a pivotal role in helping enact a new, five-year farm bill.
 The Agricultural Act of 2014 that improves and reforms federal agricultural policies, while also driving down government spending.
 The law also consolidated and reformed conservation programs.